Abood-91/Educational-Institute-Assistant/README.md

 ## Authentication

-The project uses **Laravel Passport** to secure API routes.
+The project uses **Laravel Sanctum** to secure API routes.
 Admin access is limited by assigning a specific email and password, while students will only be able to register, log in, and perform student-specific actions.

 To authenticate:
 - Admins: Use the designated admin email and password set in the database.